fjruizruano/whatGene/README.md

 # whatGene
-Tools to search for genes in special chromosomes
+Tools to search for genes in special chromosomes like sexual or B chromosomes.